 Quick, easy, and oh so yummy!

 I have been flipping through Taste of Home magazines since I was a kid.
-I always felt like the recipes painted a picture of a wholesome, rural, simple life, possibly with well-behaved chickens and a gently worn but not entire decrepit red barn.
-I loved the church-potluck-style, old-world German/Scandinavian feel that so many of the recipes seemed to have.
+I always felt like the recipes painted a picture of a wholesome, rural, simple life, possibly with well-behaved chickens pecking around and a gently worn but not entirely decrepit red barn as a backdrop.
+I was drawn to the church-potluck-style, old-world German/Scandinavian feel that so many of the recipes seemed to have.
 But I’m being honest here, I feel like the magazine has fallen a bit from those roots in recent years.
 It’s just a little too fancy-fancy for me now.
 I don’t receive a subscription anymore; instead, I pick up “vintage” issues at Goodwill and yard sales.
 (And I refer to their website a lot.)